davidrosado4/davidrosado4/README.md

 ## Learn about me!

-- 🔭 I’m currently working at [Agència de Ciberseguretat de Catalunya](https://ciberseguretat.gencat.cat/es/inici/index.html), developing my final master's thesis.
+- 🔭 I’m currently working at [Agència de Ciberseguretat de Catalunya](https://ciberseguretat.gencat.cat/es/inici/index.html) with the signature of [PwC](https://www.pwc.es/)
-- 🌱 I’m currently enrolled in a double Master's degree in Advanced Mathematics and Data Science at University of Barcelona
+- 🌱 I'm a Mathematician and Data Scientist
-- 👯 I’m looking to collaborate on ML projects.
+- 👯 I'm always willing to collaborate on any mathematics or ML project.
 - 💬 Ask me about anything you want, I'll always try to help.
 - 📫 How to reach me: rosadodav4@gmail.com
 - ⚡ Fun fact: Tuesday and Thursday afternoons I am playing beach volleyball.